RichStone/crosspost-markdown/README.md

 ## Caveats

+- when you post an article with CrossPost, a configuration file gets created in the same directory as your article.
+You'll need to store this file together with your posts in order to keep using CrossPost.
 - the integration relies on you keeping to make update to your posts via CrossPost.
-If you start making the changes on your posts directly on the platforms (e.g. changes on the contents, slugs etc.) you will most probably encounter inconsistencies.
+If you make changes to your article content inside webflow, CrossPost will overwrite them with the contents of your markdown file.
 - your post has to start with a h1 title ('#').
 It's a useful markdownlint convention and CrossPost also relies on it to set the title of the posts correctly.
+  - titles on webflow and dev.to will be automatically removed from the article body and will be set via the API.

 ### webflow

+After publishing on webflow for the first time your article will be in Staged mode.
+You will still need to make adjustments like setting your custom fields images (integration for that is in the making) and a post summary.

+When you update your posts, CrossPost will only update your article body and your title (if you changed any of them).

 Once your article is on webflow, you might encounter weird behavior inside the webflow editor.
 For example, I can't see the ordered list and unordered list items